keanmndz/dlgpoultry/README.md

 * [Microsoft Azure](https://azure.microsoft.com/) (especially for the student credits!)
 * [Laracasts](https://laracasts.com/)
 * [SendGrid](https://sendgrid.com/) (also for the student plan!)
+* To our adviser back in the university, Sir Mark De Vera!
+Loads of thanks.

 ## Important Notes